JakeTheCorn/JakeTheCorn.github.io/_posts/2021-05-17-tdd-with-me-python-number-guessing-game.markdown

 watch python -m unittest number_guessing_game_tests.py
 {% endhighlight %}

-Great! we're able to run our tests... but we don't have any tests in our file...
+Great! we're able to run our tests automatically... but we don't have any tests in our file...

 But... we also don't know yet _what to test_!